 Who doesn’t love The Very Hungry Caterpillar?
 I loved it as a child, and now 30+ years later love reading it with my own children (it has become a favorite of both of them)!
-There are so many ways to incorporate this wonderful story into your classroom.
-Here are a few of my favorites!
+In fact, there are tons of ways to incorporate this wonderful story into your classroom.
+With this in mind, here are a few of my favorites!

 **This post may contain affiliate links.
 Therefore, if you purchase something through the link I may receive a small commission at no extra charge to you.
 This helps me keep our freebies, content, and resources FREE ALWAYS!
 I really appreciate your support!

 - Next, check out this Teaching Plan from Scholastic!
 Includes introduction strategies, basic concepts (counting, days of the week, back and front), ways to discuss change, and a post-reading activity making caterpillars and butterflies.

 - Additionally, here’s another Lesson Plan from Scholastic

 - Further, a Huge Assortment of Lesson Plans and Activities from TeachingHeart.net Lesson ideas, printables, bulletin boards, and much more for your literature unit!